T4NKER/Playwright_Demo/readme.md

 Some leagues, such as NBA, Ligue 1, and La Liga, do not appear in search results.
 This is a known bug with the platform.
 Only certain leagues, like Euroleague and Premier League, consistently pass the test.

+Regarding the CI/CD the test suite does not run because it says that the region was blocked.
+This is probably due to Github Actions region and I didn't find a valid solution for that.

 ### Logger
 A custom logger that lets you log based on level.
 For example 2 is info which is meant for test environments and shows additional info that is good for testing purposes.